wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

     *   (g) without lawful authority, commits an act, or threatens to commit an act against a nuclear facility, or interferes with the operation of a nuclear facility with intent to cause, or being reckless as to whether it causes, death or serious injury to any person or substantial damage to property or to the environment by exposure to radiation or release of radioactive substances.

-    (2) A person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 10 years, or a fine not exceeding $500,000, or both.
+    (2) A person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 10 years, or a fine not exceeding $500,000, or both.

-    Section 13C: inserted, on 18 January 2004, by [section 5][171] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).
+    Section 13C: inserted, on 18 January 2004, by [section 5][172] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).

-    Section 13C(1)(a)(iii): added, on 20 November 2007, by [section 12(1)][174] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).
+    Section 13C(1)(a)(iii): added, on 20 November 2007, by [section 12(1)][175] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

-    Section 13C(1)(e)(ii): amended, on 20 November 2007, by [section 12(2)][174] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).
+    Section 13C(1)(e)(ii): amended, on 20 November 2007, by [section 12(2)][175] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

-    Section 13C(1)(f): amended, on 20 November 2007, by [section 12(3)][174] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).
+    Section 13C(1)(f): amended, on 20 November 2007, by [section 12(3)][175] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

-    Section 13C(1)(g): added, on 20 November 2007, by [section 12(3)][174] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).
+    Section 13C(1)(g): added, on 20 November 2007, by [section 12(3)][175] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

+    Section 13C(2): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Importation, acquisition, possession, or control of radioactive material

-*   Heading: inserted, on 18 January 2004, by [section 5][171] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).
+*   Heading: inserted, on 18 January 2004, by [section 5][172] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).

 ##### 13D Importation, acquisition, etc, of radioactive material

-*   A person commits an offence and is liable on conviction on indictment to a term of imprisonment not exceeding 10 years who imports, acquires, possesses, or has control over any radioactive material with intent to use it to commit an offence involving bodily injury, or the threat of violence, to any person.
+*   A person commits an offence and is liable on conviction to a term of imprisonment not exceeding 10 years who imports, acquires, possesses, or has control over any radioactive material with intent to use it to commit an offence involving bodily injury, or the threat of violence, to any person.

-    Section 13D: inserted, on 18 January 2004, by [section 5][171] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).
+    Section 13D: inserted, on 18 January 2004, by [section 5][172] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).

+    Section 13D: amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Offences involving radioactive material and radioactive devices

-*   Heading: inserted, on 20 November 2007, by [section 13][175] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).
+*   Heading: inserted, on 20 November 2007, by [section 13][176] of the Terrorism Suppression Amendment Act 2007 (2007 No 102).

 ##### 13E Offences involving radioactive material and radioactive devices